No. 4 (album): Critical reception

 AllMusic critic Stephen Thomas Erlewine rated the album four out of five stars, praising the opening tracks "Down" and "Heaven & Hot Rods".
 Entertainment Weekly critic Rob Brunner graded it "C", calling the album "generic and phoned in" and mostly "unexciting and obvious".
-Brunner deemed the track "Down" as "dour", "No Way Out" as "dated", and "Atlanta" as "pretentious".
+Brunner deemed "Down" as "dour", "No Way Out" as a "dated" Jane's Addiction ripoff, and "Atlanta" as "pretentious" and "lugubrious".
 Brunner further deemed the tracks "Sex & Violence" and "Pruno" as "hardly original" and having resemblances to David Bowie but also as "well-crafted".
 Rolling Stone critic Lorraine Ali rated it three out of five, calling the songs "strong pop-rock pieces but without the self-consciousness of previous efforts".
 CMJ New Music Monthly critic M. Tye Comer called the album "powerful and cohesive", recommending readers to listen the tracks "Heaven & Hot Rods", "Church on Tuesday", "Sour Girl", and "No Way Out".
 Critics noted similarities between "Atlanta" and "My Favorite Things" from the 1959 musical The Sound of Music.